 I’m pretty sure I used to be cool.

 I ran with the popular crowd in high school.
-I played on the tennis team.
 I read Seventeen magazine.
 I went to parties.
-In college I became friends with just about the greatest people you can imagine.
-We went on crazy road trips.
+In college, my friends and I went on crazy road trips.
 We blew our minimum-wage incomes every Friday at the mall buying clothes to wear for the weekend’s parties or dates.
 Our hair-stylist roommate ensured we were always well coiffed, well waxed, and made up just right.

 And then I became a mom.
 And, slowly but surely, I’ve let myself go.
 And you know what?
 I don’t mind a bit.
 In fact, I feel great.
 Wondering how that’s possible?
-Let me count the ways I’m bringing frumpy back.
+Let me count the ways.

 1. I rock the mom bob.

 For years I wore my hair halfway down my back.
 Was it a pain to wash and style?
 Of course.
 But did it look great?
 I like to think so.
 When my son was born, I didn’t even consider lopping off my locks.
 He could grab my hair by the fistful, but I wouldn’t budge.
 I wouldn’t be that mom.
 And then I realized how ridiculous it was to wear my hair in a messy, unwashed ponytail every. single. day.
 So I chopped it.
 I’ve never looked back.

 2. I wear practical shoes.